Romain-DengGueret/PoliNLP/data/readme.md

 # data/

+You will find documentation about the `data/`folder.

+## Folder raw/`

-The folder `preprocessed/` contains tabular data.
-It is not ready yet for Machine Learning.
+It contains tabular data, not ready yet for Machine Learning.

+## Folder preprocessed/`

+It contains tabular data, ready for Machine Learning.